bluedevil2k/Jiffy/README.md

     String username = input.req.getParameter("username");
     String password = input.req.getParameter("password");

-Then, at the end of your method, you can return the proper response type, either a HttpResponse, AjaxResponse, or NoResponse.
+Then, at the end of your method, you can return the proper response type, either a HttpResponse, JsonResponse, ErrorResponse, or NoResponse.
 The server will handle everything for you from that point.

     HttpResponse response = new HttpResponse();
-    response.forwardTo = "index.jsp";
+    response.nextPage = "/index.jsp";
 	return response;

-    AjaxResponse response = new AjaxResponse();
+    JsonResponse response = new JsonResponse();
-    response.ajax = new JSONObject(myObject);
+    response.text = new JSONObject(myObject);
     return response;

 Security on Controllers and JSP's